tuxxy/simpl/README.md

 If you want to contribute, please keep in mind that your additions must stay within the realm of "Simple and Lightweight".

+simpl is released under the GPLv3!
+Please share it, fork it, whatever!

 # Detailed Command List

 Simpl is made to be easy and quick.
 There is no GUI, it's all run in the command-line and the commands are really simple, and, for some, familiar.